 These are shared plans and don't give you full control over the server, but more flexible VPS and dedicated plans are also available at very low prices, and opting for Windows instead of Linux will cost from an extra $14 (£10) a month.

 Factor in the one-month trial and 1&1 IONOS could be a sensible choice for novices looking to try out Windows hosting with the minimum of risk.

 Run ASP.NET, PHP 7, WordPress and more on the same Windows server

 A2 Hosting is a capable provider with a huge range of plans covering everything from basic shared products, managed WordPress and email hosting, to reseller plans, cloud VPS and dedicated servers.

-Your site will be hosted on Windows Server 2012, rather than the 2016 release available with some providers, but that's not a significant issue.
+Your site will be hosted on Windows Server 2012, although you can choose Windows Server 2016.
 Windows Server 2016 debuted many new features – Nano Server, containers, ReFS, Linux Secure Boot support – but you won’t be using these capabilities on a shared hosting plan.